fledit-sh/fsfw-from-zero/start/01-tasks.md

 The goal of this task is to convert the code from task 1 so the [std::thread] API takes an executable object to move to a more object oriented task approach.
-The printout of the threaf should remain the same.
+The printout of the thread should remain the same.

 It is recommended to pass this executable object into the [std::thread] directly.